5 Best Sites for German Translation Exercises and Why You Should Start Now

 I found both sections extremely helpful.
 Working from German-English with natural, common scenarios, especially in the case of the Hören Teil, really put my brain into learning mode.
 You can even skip right down to the Transkripte (Transcripts) portion to see each listening segment written out, and translate from there.

 I highly recommend using these as actual exams at each milestone of your German study!
-Best of all, you’ll also be absorbing the structure and typical activities on major German language exams, which is fantastic study if you plan to take one of those in the future.
+Best of all, you’ll also be absorbing the structure and typical activities on major German language exams, which is fantastic to study if you plan to take one of those in the future.

 DIY German Translation Exercises